Are Decoder-Only Large Language Models the Silver Bullet for Code Search?: RQ2: Fine-tuning Improvement

 \finding{Fine-tuning decoder-only LLMs enhances code search performance, narrowing the zero-shot gap and enabling models, especially code-specific ones, to better leverage pre-trained code understanding.
 The fine-tuned models also demonstrate good generalization, showing performance improvements on tasks with significant style differences, even without specific training.}

-\parabf{Decoder-Only LLMs vs. Encoder-only Models.} After fine-tuning, decoder-only LLMs outperformed encoder-only models on both CSN and \cosqaplus.
-Notably, \unixcoder's performance declined post-fine-tuning, likely due to overfitting and the significant style difference between CSN and \cosqaplus.
+\parabf{Decoder-Only LLMs vs. Encoder-only Models.} After fine-tuning, decoder-only LLMs \revRtwo{outperform} encoder-only models on both CSN and \cosqaplus.
+Notably, \unixcoder's performance declines post-fine-tuning, likely due to overfitting and the significant style difference between CSN and \cosqaplus.
 This suggests limitations in the generalization of small encoder-only models like \unixcoder.